Multirate partially explicit scheme for multiscale flow problems: Problem Setup

 where $\displaystyle{a(u,v) = \int_{\Omega} \kappa \nabla u \cdot \nabla v}$.

-Now consider a coarse spatial partition $\mathcal{T}_H$ of the computational domain $\Omega$, we will construct suitable multiscale basis functions on $\mathcal{T}_H$ and form a multiscale space $V_H$ which is an approximation of the finite element space.
+Now consider a coarse spatial partition $\mathcal{T}_H$ of the computational domain $\Omega$, we will construct suitable multiscale basis functions on $\mathcal{T}_H$ and form a multiscale space $V_H$ which is a subspace of $V$.
 Let $\tau$ be the time step size.
 The discretization in the space $V_H$ with implicit backward Euler scheme in time reads

-where $N=\frac{T}{\tau}$ is the number of time steps, and $u_H^k = u_H(t_k)$.
+where $N=\frac{T}{\tau}$ is the number of time steps, $u_H^k = u_H(t_k)$, and $t_k = k\tau$.
 It is well-known that this implicit scheme is unconditionally stable.

 Suppose the multiscale space $V_H$ can be decomposed into two subspaces

 then a partial explicit temporal splitting scheme \cite{cem-splitting} is to find $u_{H,1}^{k} \in V_{H,1}$ and $u_{H,2}^{k} \in V_{H,2}$, for all $k$ satisfying